DiscordTime/ggdrive/README.md

  git clone https://github.com/DiscordTime/gdrive-manager.git
  ```

- 2. If the script gdrive doesn't have execute permission, give it to it.
+ 2. If the script gdrive doesn't have execution permission, give it to it.

  ```sh
  chmod +x gdrive